Communication-Induced Bifurcation and Collective Dynamics in Power Packet Networks: A Thermodynamic Approach to Information-Constrained Energy Grids: Mathematical Formulation of Power Packet Networks as Information Ratchets

 \subsection{Definition of System Evaluation Function}

 To integrally evaluate the {\bf quantity} of energy, its entropic {\bf quality}, and the {\bf information cost}, we introduce the following evaluation function $J$:

 Here, $G(u) = 1 - \exp(-\gamma u)$ is the gain function for satisfying demand through control, $\alpha$ is the market or physical value of energy quality, and $T\Delta S$ is the loss penalty due to residual entropy.
 Searching for the $u^*$ that maximizes $J(u)$ reduces to a thermodynamic optimization problem in power packet networks.
 Note that all terms in the objective function $J(u)$, including the control gain and the information cost $\Phi$, are defined in terms of energy rates (Watts, $J/s$) to ensure dimensional consistency with the power flow dynamics $\dot{x}$.
+Specifically, the dimensional exchange between the energy per packet bound in Eq.
+(2) and the continuous rate objective $J(u)$ is maintained by multiplying the thermodynamic terms by the average packet frequency $\nu$, converting Joules into Watts.